netdata/netdata/docs/netdata-agent/README.md

 6. **Check**: a health engine, triggering alerts and sending notifications.
 Netdata comes with hundreds of alert configurations that are automatically attached to metrics when they get collected, detecting errors, common configuration errors and performance issues.
 7. **Query**: a query engine for querying time-series data.
 8. **Score**: a scoring engine for comparing and correlating metrics.
-9. **Stream**: a mechanism to connect Netdata agents and build Metrics Centralization Points (Netdata Parents).
+9. **Stream**: a mechanism to connect Netdata Agents and build Metrics Centralization Points (Netdata Parents).
 10. **Visualize**: Netdata's fully automated dashboards for all metrics.
 11. **Export**: export metric samples to 3rd party time-series databases, enabling the use of 3rd party tools for visualization, like Grafana.